SkillsWorkflow/Documentation/SkillsWorkflow/docs/automations/introduction.md

 * It can be evaluated using JsonPath syntax

-Please see the example below to see how to access to the action GetProjectFile and get the Uri:
+Please see the example below to see  access to the action GetProjectFile and get the Uri:

 ```json {5} title="Accessing GetProjectFile action's content to use the Uri"
 {